polterguy/phosphorusfive/FAQ.md

 ### Can I buy you a cup of coffe, a dinner, or a new Harley Davidson?

 [Sure](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BXLLPEF2AG7VC), thank you :)

-### How do you look like?

-Very beautiful ... ;)

-I guess you're just gonna have to download the system to find out the answer to that question :D